Domestic violence in Australia: South Australia

 In South Australia, the domestic violence is defined and regulated by the Intervention Orders (Prevention of Abuse) Act 2009, which replaced the Domestic Violence Act 1994.
 Under the Act, the meaning of abuse either domestic or non‑domestic, includes physical, sexual, emotional, psychological or economic abuse.
 This includes damaging the property or possession of the person or property enjoyed by the person, unreasonable denial of financial, social or personal autonomy.

 On 22 March 2011, Zahra Abrahimzadeh died after being stabbed repeatedly by her husband at the Adelaide Convention Centre.
 A coronial inquest was initiated by the state coroner and 10 recommendations were issued.
 Normally, the coroner would issue recommendations to the SAPOL Commissioner of Police; however, in this instance, the coroner issued to findings to the premier of South Australia, who in turn brought it to the attention of the Commissioner of Police.
 As a direct consequence of the coroner's recommendations, the Women's Domestic Violence Court Assistance Service (WDVCAS) was launched in 2015, which provides victims with free legal advice and is funded by the Victims of Crime levy.

 In South Australia, between 2014 and 2015, the overall crime figures fell to 2010 levels, while the domestic violence incidents increased by 8%, from 6720 in 2014 to 7740 in 2015.

 On 12 April 2016, a parliamentary committee issued a report into the domestic violence problem in South Australia.
 With it, the committee also issued 35 recommendations to help the government tackle the problem.
 The committee recommended that more funding for crisis accommodation should be provided; there should be consistency of intervention orders to protect the victim across state borders; and there was a need for more education for magistrates and GPs to deal with the victims of domestic violence.
 The Attorney-General of South Australia also issued eight discussion papers relating to domestic violence.

-As part of the National Domestic Violence Order Scheme, the Government of South Australia provided A$1.3m to SA Police to implement a system to share information on domestic violence orders with other jurisdictions of Australia in its 2016–2017 budget.
+As part of the National Domestic Violence Order Scheme, the Government of South Australia provided A$1.3m to South Australia Police (SAPOL) to implement a system to share information on domestic violence orders with other jurisdictions of Australia in its 2016–2017 budget.